de-jcup/winfoom/README.md

 ## Download Winfoom
 ### Download prepackaged
 To try out Winfoom without needing to download the source and package it, check out the [releases](https://github.com/ecovaci/winfoom/releases) for a prepackaged `winfoom.zip`.
-Winfoom is a Java application and comes with a release that includes a Java environment [AdoptOpenJDK](https://github.com/AdoptOpenJDK/openjdk11-binaries/releases/download/jdk-11.0.5%2B10/OpenJDK11U-jdk_x64_windows_hotspot_11.0.5_10.msi), so you don't have to install anything.
+Winfoom is a Java application and requires a Java Runtime Environment (at least v11).

+If it is not already installed on your system, you can download it from [AdoptOpenJDK](https://adoptopenjdk.net/) or, on Linux systems, use your package manager.

+If, for certain reasons, you do not want to install Java globally on your system then download the JRE archive according to your system architecture then unzip it in the Winfoom directory and rename it to `jdk`.

 ### Build from source code
 If you decide to build the executable *jar* file from the source code, you would need these prerequisites: